niil87/Machine-Learning-for-IOT---Fall-2022-Batch-Lund-University/README.md

 Extended video summary: https://youtu.be/rY36eqMTn_Y

+### Deprecated Language
+Note that the terms "slave" and "master" are being used in the video demo.
+These terms are deprecated and SHOULD NOT be used anymore.
+In the code, the roles are instead defined as "leader" and "worker".

 ### Introduction
 This repository contains the code and assets used for the project in the ML IoT course @ LTH.
 Our project aims to perform on-device facial recognition and classification using the Arduino camera, by utilizing distributed on-device DNN learning.